scikit-learn-contrib/MAPIE/doc/theoretical_description_binary_classification.rst

 and on calibration for binary classification.

 Although set prediction is possible for binary classification, we don't recommend using this setting.
-Here is an argument from Gupta et al:
+Here is an argument from Gupta et al [1]:

-    *PSs and CIs are only ‘informative’ if the sets or intervals produced by them are small.
+    PSs and CIs are only ‘informative’ if the sets or intervals produced by them are small.
 To quantify this, we measure CIs using their width (denoted as :math:`|C(.)|)`, and PSs using their diameter (defined as the width of the convex hull of the PS).
 For example, in the case of binary classification, the diameter of a PS is :math:`1` if the prediction set is :math:`\{0,1\}`, and :math:`0` otherwise (since :math:`Y\in\{0,1\}` always holds, the set :math:`\{0,1\}` is ‘uninformative’).
-A short CI such as :math:`[0.39, 0.41]` is more informative than a wider one such as :math:`[0.3, 0.5]`.*
+A short CI such as :math:`[0.39, 0.41]` is more informative than a wider one such as :math:`[0.3, 0.5]`.

 In a few words, what you need to remember about these concepts :